Domaine Ferret - Pouilly-Fuissé 2023

 Wine rated (2025 guide) 90/100

-Pouilly-Fuissé 2023, a blend of 50 parcels around Fuissé, about half of them on limestone soils, aged for 18 months (ten months in barrel and eight in stainless steel vats), has a clean, precise bouquet.
+The Pouilly-Fuissé 2023, a blend of 50 plots around Fuissé, about half of which are on limestone soils, aged in barrels for 18 months (ten months in barrels and eight in stainless steel vats), has a clean and precise bouquet.
 Without being exceptionally complex, it exudes a certain tension.
-The palate is well-balanced, with a slightly acid attack, good weight, notes of orange peel and light spiciness, and a lovely sapidity on the finish.
+The palate is well-balanced, with a slightly tart attack, good weight, notes of orange peel and light spice, and a lovely savory finish.
 A simply delicious Pouilly-Fuissé.
 2025-2031

 Tim Atkin